AC.L2-3.1.1

 [Organization Name] limits access to information systems within the CUI boundary to authorized personnel, service accounts, and managed devices.
 Access is provisioned through [identity platform, e.g. Microsoft Entra ID / on-premises Active Directory] using role-based assignments tied to job function.

 New user access is requested by the employee's manager and approved by the IT Director prior to provisioning.
-Access rights are reviewed quarterly by the IT Director against a current roster of active employees and their job functions.
+Access rights are reviewed at least quarterly by the IT Director against a current roster of active employees and their job functions.
 Terminated employees are disabled within 24 hours of separation per our offboarding checklist.
-Service accounts are documented in the system inventory and reviewed semiannually.
+Service accounts are documented in the system inventory and reviewed at least semiannually.

 Device access is limited to organization-managed endpoints enrolled in [MDM solution].
 Personal devices are not permitted to access CUI systems.